mattoby/mattoby.github.io/_posts/2016-2-1-mpowermemory.md

 Healthcare is changing rapidly.
-The old model of tracking chronic disease patients through sporadic doctor's visits is becoming antiquated with the enormous innovations in social media, mobile phone technology, and integration of data that have transformed so many fields.
-These platforms are now being adopted for tracking patient wellness, and are poised to send large ripples through healthcare.
+The current model of tracking chronic disease patients through sporadic doctor's visits is poised to becoming antiquated with the enormous innovations in social media, mobile phone technology, and integration of data that have transformed so many fields.
+These platforms are now being adopted for tracking patient wellness, and are poised to shake up the status quo for how disease is tracked and treated.

-This change is being catalyzed through initiatives such as the Apple ResearchKit, which was published last year.

-Using the new [Apple ResearchKit](http://www.apple.com/researchkit/ "iphone researchkit") technology, Sage Bionetworks has initiated a project called [mPower](http://parkinsonmpower.org/ "Mpower Parkinson's Site"), intended to produce apps to track different diseases, in the hopes of overhauling the model of healthcare tracking and move it to a more dynamic system commesurate with today's hi-tech world.
+This change is being catalyzed in part through initiatives such as the [Apple ResearchKit](http://www.apple.com/researchkit/ "iphone researchkit"), a set of tools published last year that allow researchers to build health related apps on Apple mobile phones.
+Capitalizing on this technology, the Seattle-based non-profit Sage Bionetworks has initiated a number of projects to track disease progress through mobile apps.
+These projects have been designed in the hopes of providing proof of principle for new ways to track chronic diseases, and to encourage a shift to more dynamic patient tracking that is commesurate with today's hi-tech world.

-In consultation with Sage, I have done an [Insight Data Science](http://insightdatascience.com/ "Insight Data Science") project analyzing data from this mobile app.
+One of these projects developed by Sage, the [mPower Parkinson's](http://parkinsonmpower.org/ "Mpower Parkinson's Site") project, involves a mobile app that is designed to track the progress of Parkinson's disease patients.
+In consultation with Sage, I have spent the last few weeks doing an [Insight Data Science](http://insightdatascience.com/ "Insight Data Science") project analyzing data from this mobile app.
 This analysis is the focus of this blog.

 ##  The mPower memory test